hesenhuseynov/BakuKitabEviBookShelfter/README.md

 #  BakuKitabevi - E-Commerce Platform 📚

 ## Key Features
+BakuKitabevi is a modern e-commerce platform designed to manage and sell books online.
+The platform provides features like:
+User Authentication via Google OAuth 2.0.
+Book Management with CRUD operations.
+Order Management and payment integrations(not yet ).
+Scalable cloud infrastructure with Google Cloud.
+Built using ASP.NET Core 8, this platform is designed for scalability, maintainability, and high performance.
+It follows best practices like Clean Architecture, CQRS, and MediatR to ensure flexibility and ease of maintenance as the platform grows.
 - **🚀 ASP.NET Core 8**: Leveraging the latest .NET technologies for optimal performance and security.
 - **⚙️ CQRS & MediatR**: Implements **CQRS** for separating command and query operations, using **MediatR** to decouple components and improve performance.
 - **🛡️ FluentValidation**: Ensures all input and models are validated consistently with **FluentValidation**, making validation logic reusable and maintainable.